 If you have tight hips & not very “bendy” anything related to gymnastics is just more difficult!
-So get more bendy and start working towards an easier toes to bar.
+So get bendier and start working towards easier toes to bar.
 This article outlines some of the best movements you can be doing to improve your hamstring mobility.

-Does your toes to bar technique need more intensive work?
+Does your toes-to-bar technique need more intensive work?
 Our Toes To Bar Overhaul program is your answer!
 Four weeks of programming, 4 days per week, lasting about ten minutes.
-This program works on your strength, coordination, and timing for more efficient T2B.
+This program works on your strength, coordination, and timing for a more efficient T2B.

 Written by Pamela Gagon